 From Idea to Book

 An idea is the spark that begins the process of writing a book.
 But how do ideas find us?
 And when they do, what comes next?
-Sonya takes students on a “behind-the-scenes” journey into her process of creating books from start to finish.
-As the author and publisher of her own books, she describes the writing, collaborating, and publication process with emphasis on the importance of self-confidence, perseverance, and communication.
-Her visual presentation combines humor with sketches, sample characters, and other materials related to the writing process.
+Sonya takes students on a “behind-the-scenes” journey into her process of creating books.
+Her presentation includes the reading of two to three titles.
+She can also work together with the school and teachers to come up with a presentation that will address learning objectives in an entertaining and educational fashion.

-Students will listen to original poetry, learn about the basic building blocks of poetry, and have the opportunity to write their own poetry in this fun, interactive workshop.
-Sonya uses her own original poems to help illustrate poetic and literary devices, such as alliteration, personification, rhythm and rhyme, metaphor and simile, and onomatopoeia.
+Students will listen to original poetry and learn about the basic building blocks of poetry in this fun, interactive workshop.
+Sonya uses her own poems to help illustrate poetic and literary devices, such as alliteration, personification, rhythm and rhyme, metaphor and simile, and onomatopoeia.

 Kids Take Control